 - a peculiarity of the physical or the mental constitution, especially susceptibility toward drugs, food, etc. (allergy, in other words)

-I have never, not once in my whole, entire life heard a person casually bring up this term or its meaning; I’ve never come across an article or blog mentioning or sharing personal, specific idiosyncrasies or had any friends ever share with me their own idiosyncrasies.
-So the first time I heard the word I didn’t know what it meant, I mean, think about it: why would I have?
-I never had come across any information about it, so I naturally thought there was something “Twilight Zone-ish” about me!!
-Well, I first learned what it means around 16 years old, at which time I realized that my own idiosyncrasy is, while peculiar to me, actually quite common, according to my research.
+I have never, not once in my whole life, heard a person casually bring up this term or its meaning, nor have I ever had a conversation ever with anyone about idiosyncrasies or even odd habits.
+I’ve never come across an article or blog mentioning or sharing personal, specific idiosyncrasies or had any friends ever share with me their own idiosyncrasies.
+I’m sure there are plenty available, I simply have not happened upon one.
+The first time I heard the term, I was 16 years old, at which time I realized my own idiosyncrasy hile peculiar to me, actually quite common, according to my research.
 It’s really hard to explain, in fact–I feel silly sharing it, that’s how bizarre it is.
 So here it is.

 I do this constantly.
 I can’t help it, and I can’t stop.
 I have tried to stop, I have tried to ignore this peculiar habit many, many times.
 But it’s in my head, it’s melded to my brain, it’s a part of me.
 I thought there was something wrong with me, like I had a strange form of obsessive compulsive disorder.
 But after hours upon hours of research, I realized that “obsession with numbers” is the number one type of idiosyncrasy people report experiencing.
 I definitely feel an obsession with numbers when it comes to this bizarre idiosyncrasy, and like OCD, I am completely powerless to control it.